 Aloe Vera for Healthy Hair

-With its many antiviral and antibacterial properties, it can be used to treat anything from cuts and sunburns to making soaps and shampoos.
+With its many moisturizing and nourishing properties, it can be used for anything from helping soothing cuts and sunburns to making soaps and shampoos.
 In fact, the use of Aloe Vera for hair is widely used as a treatment for a variety of common issues related to the scalp.
-This includes frizzy, dry hair, reducing dandruff, or even to promote hair growth.
+This includes frizzy, dry hair, reducing the appearance of dandruff, or even to promote hair growth.

 WHAT MAKES HAIR "HEALTHY"?